December 2, 2017

 Saying, I will declare thy name unto my brethren, in the midst of the church will I sing praise unto thee. – Hebrews 2:12

 This morning, I heard a church choir singing a song of praise to the Lord on the radio.
-It instantly reminded me of camp meeting and other times when I have been with a crowd of people lifting their voices in praise to the Lord.
+It instantly reminded me of camp meeting and other times when I have been with a crowd of people lifting up their voices in praise to the Lord.
 It also reminded me of one of the hardest periods of time in my life.

 It was a Sunday morning in May when I awoke unable to speak or sing!
 Eventually I was able to talk again, but it was five months before I could sing as I had before.
 Many times during those months, while sitting in church services, the tears would run down my cheeks as those around me raised their voices in praise.
 I wanted so much to sing!
 I would sing along in my heart, and mouth the words, but it was not the same.